-Betlem Associates LLC intends to perform the required BCP Site investigation and remediation to create a property suitable for redevelopment and reuse.
-The project will result in the redevelopment and reuse of an environmentally impaired property into a productive industrial facility used for metal fabrication and distribution.
+No major issues of public concern have been identified to date, though may be identified during the course of the site's investigation and cleanup process.
+Old Erie Commons, LLC intends to perform the required BCP Site investigation and remediation to create a property suitable for redevelopment and reuse.
+The project will result in the redevelopment and reuse of an environmentally impaired property in a mixed residential and commercial capacity.
 The Remedial Investigation Work Plan was designed to delineate known areas of impact, evaluate Site groundwater quality, and evaluate other potential environmental conditions at the Site.
-Ultimately Betlem Associates LLC intends to remediate the Site to achieve commercial/industrial soil cleanup objectives.
+Ultimately Old Erie Commons, LLC intends to remediate the Site to achieve a restricted-residential use soil cleanup objectives.